Why should I use a Chamois instead of some other drying material to dry my car?

 Why are some other materials that I see marketed as Chamois not real Chamois?

 In Europe there are strict standards that govern what constitutes genuine Chamois leather, these are often flouted and it is the consumer who is short changed!
-DERI2000 believes the British Standard BS6715:1991 to be the most exacting and appropriate industry standard, so we guarantee all of our Chamois meets or exceeds this level quality.
+The British Standard BS6715:1991 and US Federal Standard are the most exacting and appropriate industry standards.

 How do I care for my Chamois, to ensure long product life?